I’d like you to meet my son. He’s six years old, cute as a bug and smart as a whip. Now where could he be? He was here just a minute ago…..

 Now, I’m not talking about anything fancy that will require curling irons, rollers or any type of styling goo.
 For instance, here’s the extent of my long hair cutting technique.
 Every so often, I will grab my hair, pull it around to the front, figure out by feel where it thins (generally about an inch from the ends), and whack it off at that point.

-No, what I’m about to relate is strictly a very basic short haircut suitable for men, boys, and females with shorter, cuter noses and better cheekbones than are possessed by yours truly.
+No, what I’m about to relate is strictly a very basic short haircut suitable for anyone with shorter, cuter noses and better cheekbones than are possessed by yours truly.

 The best place to cut hair is outside.
 You don’t have to worry about the mess of hair everywhere, the lighting is good, and the vast outdoors takes the sharp edge off of the screams of any unwilling participants.